pkipsy/news-lens/README.md

 <p align="center"><img src="https://github.com/pkipsy/news-lens/blob/master/docs/images/newslens-visualize.png?raw=true" width=75%></p>

 ## Notebooks
-Interested in learning more about this how this app works?
+Interested in learning more about this project?
 Check out the jupyter notebooks in the project folders.

 ### News Scraping
 The [News Scraping](https://github.com/pkipsy/news-lens/tree/master/News-Scraping) notebooks delve into the choice of data source, as well as methods of data collection and extraction. <br/>